 That One Disadvantage: Momoku.
 You can't spend Void Points.
 Imagine if you couldn't spend Willpower in The World of Darkness and you have an idea of how utterly this will screw you.
 Worth ten Character Points (the most of any disadvantage); not even remotely a fair deal.

-It's now only worth 8 points, and only prevents you from using the common Void Point expenditures.
+Now it's only worth 8 points, and only prevents you from using the common Void Point expenditures.
 You can still use Void Points to activate Techniques that require them.

 Dark Fate.
 When the GM feels like it, you will betray everything your character holds dear, most likely including the other players, and probably become an NPC, if not dead (or a Fate Worse than Death).
+For 3 points (as for 4th Edition) in a setting where fates worse than death are common, it is basically a "screw you" cheque that you are handing the GM.